Sealdah–Bangaon line

 The Sealdah–Bangaon line is a 78 km long broad gauge railway line that connects the Sealdah railway station of Kolkata with Bangaon of North 24 Parganas in the Indian state of West Bengal.
 Once a part of the old Calcutta–Jessore–Khulna line, today it is a busy suburban section of the Kolkata Suburban Railway.
 It is under the jurisdiction of the Sealdah railway division of the Eastern Railway zone of Indian Railways.

 The line has two branch lines.
-The 53 km long Barasat–Hasnabad branch line with 20 stations provides connectivity to much of the Basirhat subdivision of the North 24 Parganas district while the 28 km long Ranaghat–Bangaon branch line with 9 stations connects this line with the Ranaghat Junction on the Sealdah–Ranaghat section.
+The 53 km long Barasat–Basirhat–Hasnabad branch line with 20 stations provides connectivity to much of the Basirhat subdivision of the North 24 Parganas district, while the 28 km long Ranaghat–Bangaon branch line with 9 stations connects this line with the Ranaghat Junction on the Sealdah–Ranaghat section.

 Services

 The line was a part of the old Calcutta–Jessore–Khulna line with trains such as the Barisal Express running through it.
 Today however it is primarily a suburban section with a total of 138 daily and 112 Sunday EMU services serving the Sealdah–Bangaon section.
 A further 31 EMU services between Bangaon and Ranaghat junctions, and 2 EMU services, between Bangaon and Shantipur junctions, run via the Ranaghat–Bangaon branch line.
 The Barasat–Hasnabad branch line is served by a total of 46 daily and 38 Sunday EMU services.
 Majority of the services are provided by 9-car and 12-car EMU rakes from the Barasat EMU Carshed.
 Few services in the Ranaghat–Bangaon line are provided by 12-car EMU rakes from the Ranaghat EMU Carshed as well.

 Petrapole railway station serves as a major international transit point for freight and, recently, passengers to Bangladesh with the Benapole railway station serving as its Bangladeshi counterpart.
 The Benapole land port, the largest land port of Bangladesh, is directly served by this line along with the roadways at the Benapole Border Crossing and accounts for more than 90% of the imported Indian goods into Bangladesh.
 Major freight commodities handled by this section are foodgrains, fuel, medical oxygen, stone and gypsum amongst others.

 On 9 November 2017, a bi-weekly international service from Kolkata to Khulna called the Bandhan Express was started by the Indian and Bangladeshi governments.
 The train initially had stoppages only at Kolkata, Petrapole, Benapole and Khulna with Petrapole and Benapole serving as border checkpoints.
 However, due to popular demand a new three minute stoppage was added at Jessore Junction railway station on 7 March 2019.

 The line has an interchange station at Dum Dum Junction with the Blue Line of the Kolkata Metro and the Sealdah Main and North section.
 Completion of construction and opening of the Yellow Line of Kolkata Metro is expected provide four more interchange stations at Dum Dum Cantonment, Madhyamgram, Hridaypur and Barasat Junction.